PhilippeW83440/CarND-Path-Planning-Project/README.md

      <img src="./img/jmt_conditions_bis.png" alt="pipeline" width="50%" height="50%">
      <br>jmt_conditions_bis.png
 </p>

+The critical point now is to properly define the start and end conditions.

+For the start conditions, there is no other choice than using a point from the previous generated trajectory.
+To ensure continuity for the position, speed and acceleration.
+The point has to be placed somewhere on the previous generated trajectory where the position has not yet been reached in practice by the vehicle.
+In the implementation below we are typicaly using the 8th point (so 8 * 20ms) in the previous 50 points (1 second) generated trajectory.
+This is a tradeoff here to account for:
+* simulator latency on one side.
+When we send a trajectory to the simulator and get an answer back, usually 3 points have been consumed.
+Then we compute a new trajectory; send it to the simulator.
+But while we compute a new trajectory, the simulator is still consuming points from the previous trajectory.
+So the 8th point here is to make sure that we start a new trajectory from a point that has not yet been consumed: applied in practice by the simulator or our vehicle.
+* take into account new sensor fusion to adapt (re compute) the trajectory to take into account new information.
+As soon as we have new sensor fusion information, we would like to re evaluate our trajectory.
+So idealy every point, every 20 ms here.

+Now you may be wondering why are we then evaluating a trajectory for 50 points if we only use 8 points and then recompute a new trajectory ?
+This is for collision avoidance checks.
+We generate the trajectory over a 1 second horizon to check for potential future collisions.

 ```cpp
   double T = target_time; // 2 seconds if car_d center of line